-To make the syrup, you simply take a cup of real maple syrup and the berries and a teaspoon of clear jel (which is a thickener that adds a pie filling feel to the syrup), and heat them in a saucepan over medium heat until it begins to bubble around the edges.
+- To make the syrup, combine a cup of real maple syrup, the berries and a teaspoon of clear jel (which is a thickener that adds a pie filling feel to the syrup), and heat them in a saucepan over medium heat until it begins to bubble around the edges.
 Break up the berries with a wooden spoon or a potato masher as it cooks.
 Allow it to cook for two or three additional minutes and then remove it from the heat and allow it to cool a bit before serving.

 There are foods worth spending a few extra dollars.
 Real maple syrup is one of them.
 I recently splurged and ordered two jugs from Hamilton’s Maple Products, a syrup producer in Pennsylvania.
 I use this fantastic website called Local Harvest to source all manner of small batch artisanal foods and products.
 It makes for fun shopping if you are looking for a special item that isn’t produced locally.

 I just love this dish.
 We ate it this time with Ruffled Egg Cups on the side.
 I remember when I was a kid that this French Toast is what we would beg for on the weekends.
 The toast ends up soufflé like in the middle, and hot and almost crisp on the outside.
 Eat two pieces.
 Put the skillet in the sink and go lie on the couch and nap while coma inducing golf commentary plays in the background.
 That is optimal.
 Don’t do this on a morning that you plan on accomplishing much.

 Also, you can use all half and half if you are in an especially decadent mood.